 The Foundation is the recipient of federal and state grants to fund its primary programs.
 Government grants are recorded as revenue when the related approved expenditures are made.
 Federal and state grant receivables are stated at the amount by which program expenditures are yet to be reimbursed.
-Unearned grant revenue is recognized to the extent grant receipts exceed approved expenditures.
+Unearned grant revenue is recorded to the extent grant receipts exceed approved expenditures or certain grant conditions have not been met.
 Grant activities and outlays are subject to audit and acceptance by the granting agency and, as a result of such audit, adjustments could be required.